nknapp/process-streams/README.md

 This function uses the provided callback to connect input and output of the resulting stream. `useTmpIn` and `useTmpOut` are booleans that define which parts of the stream temp should use temp files.
-`callback` has the signature `function(err, input, output, callback)`. "input" and "output" are either streams of paths of temporary files.
+`callback` has the signature `function(input, output, callback)`. "input" and "output" are either streams of paths of temporary files.
 The callback must be called when data is available for output.
 If "tmpUseOut" is `false`, this can be called immediately.
 It "tmpUseOut" is `true` it must be called, when the output tempfile has completely been written to.